Chaitanya3107/murious_appp/README.md

-Certainly!
-Here's the README file with the Database section:

 # Murious App

 Welcome to the Murious App repository!
 This Flutter-based mobile application is designed to enhance the experience of Murious, the annual tech fest of Jaypee University of Information Technology (JUIT).